 Weather & Layers

-Let’s admit it, winter in Breckenridge can be quite chilly, so don’t forget to bundle up because baby, it’s cold outside!
+Let’s admit it, winter in Breckenridge can be chilly, so don’t forget to bundle up because baby, it’s cold outside!
 The average temperature in February is around 30.2 degrees F and wind can play a big role in this too, making it feel even colder, especially up on the slopes.
 Don’t let that deter you!
-February does get a ton of sunny days that are perfect for a Apres beer on the deck!
+February does get a ton of sunny days that are perfect for an Apres beer on the patio!

 Many of Breckenridge’s restaurants are on OpenTable, and we suggest booking ahead of time, especially for Valentine’s Day.
-If you are going to a restaurant that doesn’t accept reservations, plan to arrive a little earlier than normal and expect a wait.
-Check out our list of Romantic dining Restaurants in Breckenridge!
+If you are going to a restaurant that doesn’t accept reservations, plan to arrive a little earlier than normal to put your name down, and then take a stroll along historic Main Street to view the lights.
+Check out our list of some of the most Romantic dining Restaurants in Breckenridge!